Table of Contents[Hide][Show]

 Probiotics and probiotic-rich foods are an element that is increasingly missing in the modern diet as we moved away from traditional food preparations like fermentation.
 (Find out how to bring back those methods here.)
 We also make an effort to wash our hands and our food (a good thing with the chemicals on them these days) which also wash off the beneficial soil-borne micro-organisms that provide friendly bacteria to the gut.

 I’ve also found that the probiotic strains in those foods were not enough for us.
-We all now take a spore-based probiotic daily and have seen dramatic improvements in skin and digestive health.
+We all now take Probiotics and have seen dramatic improvements in skin and digestive health.

 6. Gelatin-Rich Foods